 Adaptogens are a unique collection of healing plants that have the ability to nourish the body and relieve stress.
 These plants have been found to be a highly effective tool for reducing stress levels in a natural way.
 If you are feeling overly stressed, you can take an adaptogen to help ease your stress levels and not only improve the way that you feel, but also improve your mental and physical health, as well as your overall well-being.

 So, what type of adaptogen herbs can you take to reduce your stress levels?
 Here’s a look at five excellent options:

-Of all adaoptogens, ginseng is the most popular.
+Of all adaptogens, ginseng is the most popular.
 Red ginseng, in particular, is known for its ability to fight off the effects of stress, as well as improve mental performance.
-This herb provides antioxidant effects, as well as antidepressant effect.
+This herb provides antioxidant effects, as well as the antidepressant effect.
 It can reduce blood pressure levels, too.

 Also known as Indian ginseng, this herb is commonly used in ancient medicinal practices, such as Ayurvedic medicine.
-Ashwaganda has been found to stabilize the immune system and decrease the effects of anxiety.
+Ashwagandha has been found to stabilise the immune system and decrease the effects of anxiety.
 In fact, this herb is so powerful that it has been the go-to for stress relief in Eastern societies for more than 2,000 years.

-Commonly referred to as golden root, rhodiola is a powerful adapotgen that has been found to reduce the effects of stress, including physical and mental exhaustion.
-This herb contains salisdroside, a phytochemical that helps to ease anxiety and fight off the effects of aging.
+Commonly referred to as the golden root, rhodiola is a powerful adaptogen that has been found to reduce the effects of stress, including physical and mental exhaustion.
+This herb contains salidroside, a phytochemical that helps to ease anxiety and fight off the effects of ageing.
 It also reduces the production of cortisone and boosts proteins that have the ability to relieve stress.

 If you are feeling overly stressed, these five adaptogens can help to restore your body and reduce the damaging effects that are associated with high cortisol levels.